palebedev/cosec-examples/README.md

 It is assumed you have made yourself familiar with `ntc-cmake`, what it automates and how, please start there (see dependencies below for the link).

 - Serialization:
+  - `schema-serial`: usage of Flatbuffers as a serialization library with external schema specification and code generator.
   - `interprocess-copy`: benchmark of various interprocess data copy implementations.
 - Asynchrony:
   - `thread-pool`: simple thread pool and executor usage.